 What is the Sports Premium?

-At the Ferrars Academy we have £17,600 in funding to meet the aims of these Departments for the academic year 2018/19.
+At the Ferrars Academy we have £17,600 in funding to meet the aims of these Departments for this academic year.

 The Department for Education wants all pupils to be healthy, active and to engage in sport and physical activity, gaining a positive experience from a young age to create a lifelong habit of participation.